 - The culture of New York is widely diverse due to the presence of many ethnic groups in the population.

-- Many cultural movements in America first emerged in the New York City, such as the Harlem renaissance, from which the African-American renaissance established in the USA.
+- Many cultural movements in America first emerged in New York City, such as the Harlem Renaissance, from which the African-American renaissance was established in the USA.

 - The large-scale immigration of Italians and Jews to New York in the 20th century significantly dominated the state’s culture.

-- New York City is a major center of film, theater, music, dance, and visual art.
+- New York City is a major center of the film, theater, music, dance, and visual art.

 - Besides art, New York is also an important center of sports.